 With Thanksgiving just 9 days away, I sat down today and started creating my grocery/shopping list.
 In the past you would have found me rooting through scraps of paper and note cards, trying to pull together all the recipes for those traditional Thanksgiving dishes my family enjoys this time of year.
 A few years ago, I typed up every single recipe, all pretty and neat.
 I printed them all out on cute little snowman paper.

 Then I headed down to Office Depot and bought a three-ring binder and some mylar sleeves.
 Now, when it’s time to put that shopping list together, I just pull the Thanksgiving/Christmas Recipe Notebook down from the shelf and all the favorites are right there, tucked neatly away in their little protective sleeves.
+Makes cooking for the holidays so much easier.

 Sweet Potato Casserole for Thanksgiving